 In relation to accreditation / vetting of staff, delegates, exhibitors and attendees: information about criminal convictions, sanctions, or investigations relating to breaches of the law.

 Legal basis of processing

 The legal basis for processing your personal data is:

-In relation to web analytics or marketing cookies: because you consent.
+In relation to vaccination data, web analytics or marketing cookies: because you consent.